NASCAR Winston Cup Series era: 2000–2003

-Dale Earnhardt Jr., son of the now iconic Dale Earnhardt, took home his first career victory in 2000 at Texas Motor Speedway in the #8 Budweiser Chevrolet Monte Carlo.
+Dale Earnhardt Jr., son of Dale Earnhardt, took his first career victory in 2000 at Texas Motor Speedway in the #8 Budweiser Chevrolet Monte Carlo.
 Joe Gibbs, racing driver Bobby Labonte, captured the 2000 Winston Cup Series Championship in his #18 Interstate Batteries Pontiac Grand Prix.

 In 2001, Pixar visited NASCAR tracks as research for the 2006 animated film Cars, which included the voices of NASCAR drivers Richard Petty and Dale Earnhardt Jr. To avoid advertising tobacco in a Disney film, "Piston Cup" served as Pixar's allusion to the Winston Cup (however, by the time the film come out, Nextel had replaced Winston as the series title sponsor).

-The Winston Cup Series began to decline in national admiration due to a fatal crash during the 2001 Daytona 500.
+The Winston Cup Series began to decline in national admiration due to the death of Dale Earnhardt in a crash during the 2001 Daytona 500.
 Michael Waltrip, the driver of the #15 Napa Auto Parts Chevrolet Monte Carlo, won the race.
-Dale Earnhardt and Sterling Marlin were competing for third place on the final lap when the crash took place.
-Earnhardt's car sped up the racetrack into Ken Schrader's M&M's Pontiac and the two cars slammed into the outside wall.
+Earnhardt and Sterling Marlin were competing for third place on the final lap when the crash took place.
+Earnhardt's car sped up the racetrack into Ken Schrader's M&M's Pontiac and the two cars collided with the outside wall.
 Earnhardt's car hit Schrader's head-on.
 Earnhardt was severely injured in the crash and was later pronounced dead at 5:16 p.m.

-Dale Earnhardt Incorporated driver Steve Park won the race at Rockingham one week after his boss Dale Earnhardt died in the 2001 Daytona 500.
-Dodge also re-entered the series in 2001 after being absent since 1985.
+Dale Earnhardt Incorporated driver Steve Park won the race at Rockingham the week after Earnhardt's death.

+Dodge re-entered the series in 2001 after being absent since 1985.
 In 2003, Ricky Craven, driver of the #32 Tide Pontiac Grand Prix, finished .002 seconds ahead of Kurt Busch to win Carolina Dodge Dealers 400.
 It was the closest recorded finish in NASCAR history (until the 2024 AdventHealth 400, a NASCAR Cup Series race where Kyle Larson edged Chris Buescher by 0.001 seconds) and gained national attention.
 It was also the last win for the Pontiac marque, as General Motors withdrew the brand at the end of the season.

 There were fifteen different series champions during the Winston Cup Series era.
 Seventy different drivers won at least one race during the Winston Cup Era.
 The time period encompassed a significant rise in NASCAR viewership while also marking the beginning of a significant decline in NASCAR popularity that would continue over the next decade.